InstituteforDiseaseModeling/covasim/README.rst

 (Note: if you have written a paper or report using Covasim, we'd love to know about it!
 Please write to us `here <mailto:covasim@idmod.org>`__.)

-The Covasim webapp is available at http://app.covasim.org.
+The Covasim webapp is available at http://app.covasim.org, and the repository for it is available `here <https://github.com/institutefordiseasemodeling/covasim_webapp>`__.

 Questions or comments can be directed to covasim@idmod.org, or on this project's GitHub_ page.
 Full information about Covasim is provided in the documentation_.